tahoe-lafs/tahoe-lafs/docs/frontends/CLI.rst

 ``rsync`` -- an optional ``ALIAS:`` prefix, followed by the pathname or filename.
 Some commands (like "``tahoe cp``") use the lack of an alias to mean that you want to refer to a local file, instead of something from the Tahoe-LAFS filesystem.
-[TODO] Another way to indicate this is to start the pathname with a dot, slash, or tilde.
+Another way to indicate this is to start the pathname with a dot, slash, or tilde.

 When you're dealing a single starting directory, the ``tahoe:`` alias is all you need.
 But when you want to refer to something that isn't yet